keajs/kea/README.md

 kea g scene-name/component-name                # component under the scene kea g scene-name/component-name/really-nested  # deeply nested logic
 ```

-## What is `kea`?

-All of this is a work in progress.
-Any and all help is greatly appreciated!

-Read more here about the quest to find [the smartest way to develop react applications](https://github.com/mariusandra/kea).

 ## List of public functions: